Plant Soil Conditioner Trial 9

 50% Coffee Grounds00YellowNoneTiny - Not much bigger than when plantedTwo plants dead.
 4 x plants struggling (with only 3 leaves between them)- - -

-As you can see from the image above the Richgro Organic Fruit and Citrus Fertilizer was again one of the best performers with large, healthy plants and five capsicums set on each of the plants.
+As you can see from the image above the Richgro Organic Fruit and Citrus Fertiliser was again one of the best performers with large, healthy plants and five capsicums set on each of the plants.
 The 50% Worm castings had fantastic growth and two capsicums set.
 An added bonus of using the worm castings was the germination of many self-sown tomato plants and even a pumpkin plant.

 Soil conditioners for vegetable gardens Melbourne